Dishonored Check Procedures & Guidelines

 Gas Drive-Off Policies

-When calling the Ramsey Police Department to report the theft of gasoline you are agreeing to pursue prosecution for theft charges and there are specific requirements that must be met.
-Please review our policy (PDF) for more information.
+When calling the Ramsey Police Department to report the theft of gasoline, you are agreeing to pursue prosecution for theft charges and there are specific requirements that must be met including completing the Fuel Theft Report.
+For more information review our Theft of Gasoline Policy (PDF).

 MN Crime Alert Network

 Anyone with a fax machine or electronic mail address can apply to be a member of the Network.
-Members include law enforcement agencies, banks, schools, hospitals, retailers, office and apartment building managers, neighborhood watch members, and others.
-The Network is administered by the MN Bureau of Criminal Apprehension.
-You can apply online.
+Members include law enforcement agencies, banks, schools, hospitals, retailers, office and apartment building managers, neighborhood watch members, etc. The Network is administered by the MN Bureau of Criminal Apprehension.
+For more information and to apply visit the Minnesota Crime Alert Network.